Aon Edge Flood Insurance Review: From an Industry Expert on Home Insurance

 EZ Flood Highlights

 The NFIP has a policy limit of $250,000 on all residential properties they insure.
 Statistics show this policy cap leaves policyholders exposed since around 40% of private U.S. homes are valued much higher than the NFIP’s maximum coverage amount.
-That’s where Aon Edge comes into play since they cover up to $5M for structures (building and contents), as well as up to $15M in replacement cost value.
+Aon Edge Flood Insurance covers up to $5M for structures (building and contents), as well as up to $15M in replacement cost value.

 Aon Edge’s Excess EZ Flood insurance plan covers all residential risks except condos.
 EZ Flood is available in A and V flood zones for higher risk homes, as well as B, C, and X flood zones for lower-risk homes.